Nelitarnia/WO3U-speedrun-guide/WO3U-speedrun-guide.md

 ### General advice

-Most walls in this game are essentially infinitely tall, and there's no hope of jumping past them.
+Most walls in this game are essentially infinitely high, and there's no hope of jumping past them.
 However, different kind of doors, gateways and other temporary obstacles have a finite height.
 So when you're doing these jump tactics, you should always aim for the doorways.
 Sometimes it can be hard to discern which part of the level design is an infinitely tall outer boundary and which is a gateway.
 In these cases, looking closer at the map should be helpful, as various kinds of openable doors are marked with a different color.

+Note that it's not always possible to tell the height of collision by just looking.
+Although many garrison gates are exactly as high as they look, some are blocked by additional invisible boundary.
+Experimentation is useful.

 ### Basic infinite jump

-The basic infinite jump is done by chaining together air specials to gain essentially infinite height and horizontal movement in air.
-Normally you can only use an air special once while airborne, but you can bypass that limitation by switching characters in air.
-With some practice, you can learn to chain together air specials and character switching to do it pretty seamlessly.
+The basic infinite jump is done by chaining together air specials to gain essentially infinite height and/or horizontal movement in air.
+Although normally you can only use a single air special while airborne, you can bypass this limitation by switching characters in air.
+With some practice, it's possible to chain together air specials and character switching pretty seamlessly.

 Not every team member is equally good at infinite jumping.
-Some characters have an air special which ends in a downsmash, which makes them unusable for infinite jumps.
+Some characters have an air special which ends in a downsmash, making them unusable for infinite jumps.
 Many have an air special which lets them at least hover, but they'll need to be paired with a better infinite jumper for the jump to actually go anywhere.
-Speed-type characters are especially valuable since they can use double jump in between air specials to make it easier to never lose height while switching characters.
+Speed-type characters are especially valuable since they can use double jump in between air specials to make it easier to avoid losing height while switching characters.

 There's a [tier list](#Character-tier-lists) further below detailing which characters are the best for infinite jumping.

-This trick doesn't have many other limitations besides that it can't be done with all teams and sometimes musou costs put a hard cap on how high you can jump.
+This trick doesn't have limitations besides that it can't be done with all teams and sometimes musou costs put a hard cap on how high you can jump.

-Also, this trick doesn't exist in original WO3 since it doesn't have air specials.
+This trick doesn't exist in the original WO3 since it doesn't have air specials.

 **Videos:**\
 1, AKheon's demonstration of wallclimbing and infinite jumping in Battle of Odawara Castle:\